 With 42.2MP, the A7R II offers a higher resolution than the 1D Mark II N (8.2MP), but the A7R II has smaller individual pixels (pixel pitch of 4.52μm versus 8.17μm for the 1D Mark II N).
 Yet, the A7R II is a much more recent model (by 9 years and 9 months) than the 1D Mark II N, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the A7R II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the A7R II offers substantially better image quality than the 1D Mark II N (overall score 32 points higher).
 The advantage is based on 3.7 bits higher color depth, 2.7 EV in additional dynamic range, and 1.8 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The A7R II indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the A7R II can use is 4K/30p.